dell/csm-docs/content/docs/observability/deployment/helm.md

        - The default `values.yaml` is configured to deploy the CSM for Observability Topology service on install.
        - If CSM for Authorization is enabled for CSI PowerFlex, the `karaviMetricsPowerflex.authorization` parameters must be properly configured in your values file for CSM Observability.
        - If CSM for Authorization is enabled for CSI PowerScale, the `karaviMetricsPowerscale.authorization` parameters must be properly configured in your values file for CSM Observability.
-       - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowermax.authorization` parameters must be properly configured in your values file for CSM Observability.
+       - If CSM for Authorization is enabled for CSI PowerMax, the `karaviMetricsPowerMax.authorization` parameters must be properly configured in your values file for CSM Observability.

        ```console